fabloc/nl2sql-bigquery/README.md

 # Environment Setup

 Please follow the instructions detailed in the page [`/installation_scripts`](/installation_scripts) to set up the environment.

+# Technical Deep-Dive

+The application needs to be initialized with tables schemas.
+This is done automatically by providing the project_id, dataset_id, and optionally the table list inside the dataset (if none is provided, all tables in the dataset are considered for matching).
+The schemas are then converted to embeddings using the 'gecko-embedding' model (can be changed in the configuration file) and stored in the Vector Database in the 'table-embeddings' table.

+Optionnally, samples questions/queries can be provided in yaml format.
+The process is the same: the question are converted to embeddings, and stored in the Vector Database alongside the valid SQL Query in the 'sql-embeddings' table.

+When processing a user request, the following steps are executed:

+1. application first tries to match the question exactly with a question stored in the Vector database.
+If there is a match, then the associated valid SQL Query is retrieved from the Vector DB and used as the final SQL Query.
+2. If no match is found, then the application will try to find similar questions in Vector Database.
+If matches are found, they are injected in the LLM prompt, along with the associated SQL Query (few-shot prompt).
+3. If similar questions have been found, Gemini Pro is used to execute the prompt.
+Gemini Pro is very good at identifying patterns in samples data, and excels at few-shot.
+It is also very quick to generate a result.
+On the other hand, if no similar question was dound then 'unicorn' model is used to execute the prompt.
+It is larger than Gemini, slower, but much more efficient at following complex rules in the prompt in 0-shot.
+4. Once a SQL Query is generated, the validation feedback loop kicks in: 2 processes are executed in parallel: A dry-run of the SQL Query using BigQuery to validate the SQL Syntax, and a prompt using 'unicorn' model to validate that the generated SQL Query matches the initial user's intent.
+If an error is found in either the BigQuery dry-run or the LLM semantics validation, go back to step 3, and generate a new prompt, also injecting the errors identified, and previous errors as well.
+5. If the validations were successful, the final SQL Query is executed against BigQuery and the results are displayed to the user.
+This behaviour can be changed in the configuration file.
+6. The question and associated generated query are added to the Vector database for future matching.

 # Getting help